Lucas-Nardi/Speech-4-Gaming/README.md

     deactivate

-**Important!:** If you deactivate the virtual enviroment , you will need to active it to run the Speech 4 Gaming again
+**Important!** If you deactivate the virtual enviroment , you will need to active it to run the Speech 4 Gaming again

 ***Note1** Code to activate the virtual enviroment on Linux and Mac OS X